Habit Statistics 2026: 50+ Data Points Every Developer Should Know

 Stats marked with * are older than 2 years but represent the most recent available data on the topic.

-82% of remote workers report better mental health (CoworkingCafe, 2026), yet younger developers struggle with the flip side: nearly 1 in 5 Gen Z workers say they can’t switch off after hours.
+77% of remote workers rate their mental well-being highly (CoworkingCafe, 2026), yet younger developers struggle with the flip side: nearly 1 in 5 Gen Z workers say they can’t switch off after hours.
 The fix usually isn’t working fewer hours.
 It’s having an actual routine for recovering, instead of leaving recovery to whatever energy is left at the end of the day.

 Journaling shows a 68% effectiveness rate across clinical interventions (PMC meta-analysis).
-Even something as simple as listing three things you’re grateful for each day produces measurable well-being gains within 2 to 4 weeks.
-A 2024–2025 PNAS meta-analysis of 145 studies across 28 countries confirmed the effect.
+Even something as simple as listing three things you’re grateful for each day produces a small but measurable well-being gain.
+A 2025 PNAS meta-analysis of 145 studies across 28 countries confirmed the effect, though it’s modest (Hedges’ g ≈ 0.19), not transformative.
 For developers, starting a simple habit journal has strong clinical evidence behind it, yet few developers actually do it.

 90% of Americans say their morning routine sets the tone for their mental wellness all day (Kantar for Nespresso / Project Healthy Minds, n=1,000, 2025).
-But 35.2% of adults get 7 hours of sleep or less per night, and tech workers are worse off: 70% of IT professionals qualify as “poor sleepers” according to PMC research.
+But roughly 1 in 3 adults get less than 7 hours of sleep per night (30.5% in 2024, per CDC/NCHS), and tech workers are worse off: 70% of IT professionals qualify as “poor sleepers” according to PMC research.

 | Stat | Value | Source | Year |